Dětmarovice: Etymology

 The name is patronymic in origin derived from German personal name Dietmar.
-It was first mentioned in Latin form Dithmari villa (1305), later as Dytmarsdorff (1392), Dietmarsdorf (1430), Dieczmarowicz[e] (1438, 1447), Dieczmiorowice (1652), Dittmersdorf P. Dieczmorowitz (1736), Dittmansdorf, pohlnisch Dietmarowicze (1804), Dittmannsdorf, Dětmarovice, Dziećmarowice (1900).
+It was first mentioned in Latin form Dithmari villa (1305), later as Dytmarsdorff (1392), Dietmarsdorf (1430), Dieczmarowicz[e] (1438, 1447), Dieczmiorowice (1652), Dittmersdorf/Dieczmorowitz (1736), Dittmansdorf/Dietmarowicze (1804), Dittmannsdorf/Dětmarovice/Dziećmarowice (1900).

 Geography

-Dětmarovice is located on the border with Poland in the historical region of Cieszyn Silesia.
-It lies on the Olza River in the Ostrava Basin lowland.
+Dětmarovice is located about 6 km northwest of Karviná and 11 km northeast of Ostrava, on the border with Poland.
+It lies in the Ostrava Basin lowland in the historical region of Cieszyn Silesia.
+The municipality is situated on the left bank of the Olza River.